 Let us now see what specific areas in a river or lake may harbor a large number of trout.

 The first place to consider is a local creek.
 Do not rush into fishing big rivers before learning the basics.
 Creeks, simply put, are tiny rivers that may have plenty of fish.
-These are a good place to learn and sharpen your rainbow trout fly fishing technique.
+These are good places to learn and sharpen your rainbow trout fly fishing technique.

 While on these creeks, you will have to learn how to read the waters.
 Try locating any big rock in the creek.
 You will notice that water moves slowly behind such a rock.
 There is a high chance that a trout or two are hanging around there.
 Cast your fly as close to the rock as possible.